Nutgrove Beach: Marine life

 Nutgrove Beach is home to many sea creatures, including the native smooth spotted shore crab (Paragrapsus laevis) and the critically endangered spotted handfish (Brachionichthys hirsutus).
 Though once a calving ground of the southern right whale (Eubalaena australis), it is now incredibly rare to sight a whale in the Derwent estuary.
 Whaling was banned in Australia in 1978, and ships are not to approach closer than 100 m when encountering whales.

 Environment

 In 2015, a survey report found that over 40 houses along Nutgrove beach are at risk from rising sea levels.
 In 2018, an annual report revealed that Blackmans Bay and Nutgrove Beach contained the worst water quality within the Derwent estuary.

 Access

-Nutgrove Beach is a one hour walk from the Hobart City Centre, or a short metro bus ride along Sandy Bay Road.
+Nutgrove Beach is a one-hour walk from the Hobart central business district, or a short Metro Tasmania bus ride along Sandy Bay Road.